lyteword/chspurgeon-tod/volume-7/psalm-145.md

 **Verse 16.** *Thou openest thy hand.* This seems as if depicted from a housekeeper's habit of feeding a brood of chickens and other creatures.
 She flings abroad with full and open hand a large supply, not measuring to a grain just what might be enough.— *Martin Geier.*

 **Verse 16.** *Thou openest thy hand.* What an idea does this convey of the *paternal goodness* of the great Father of his creation!
 How opposite to the conduct of many of his creatures one to another, whose hands and hearts are slant!
 What an idea also does it convey of the *ease* with which the wants of the whole creation are supplied!
 Let me pause a moment and think of their wants.
 What a quantity of vegetable and animal food is daily consumed in one town: what a quantity in a large city like London: what a quantity in a nation: in the whole world!
 But *men* do not compose a hundredth part of "every living thing" I What innumerable wants throughout all animate nature; in the earth, in the air, in the waters!
 Whence comes their supply?
 "Thou openest thy hand", and all are satisfied.
 And can all these wants be supplied by only *the opening of his hand?* What then must sin be, and salvation from it?
 That is a work of wonderful expense.
-God openeth his hand and satisfieth all creation, but he must purchase the Church *with his blood*...In what a *variety of ways* are our wants supplied.
+God openeth his hand and satisfieth all creation, but he must purchase the Church *with his blood*...
+In what a *variety of ways* are our wants supplied.
 The earth is fruitful, the air is full of life, the clouds empty themselves upon the earth, the sun pours forth its genial rays; but the operation of all these second causes is only the *opening of his hand!* Nay further: look we to *instruments* as well as means?
 Parents feed us in our childhood, and supply our youthful wants; ways are opened for our future subsistence; connexions are formed, which prove sources of comfort; friends are kind in seasons of extremity; supplies are presented from quarters that we never expected.
 What are all these but *the opening of his hand?* If his hand were shut, what a world would this be!
 The heavens brass, the earth iron; famine, pestilence, and death must follow.
 See Ps 104:27-29.

 Consider next the term *"hand."* There is a difference between the *hand* and the *heart*.
 God opens his hand, in the way of providence, towards his worst enemies.
 He gave Nebuchadnezzar all the kingdoms of the earth.
 But he opens his *heart* in the gospel of his Son.
 This is the better portion of the two.
 While we are thankful for the one, let us not rest satisfied in it: it is merely a hand portion.
 Rather let us pray with Jabez to be blessed *indeed* ;and that we might have a Joseph's portion; not only the precious things of the earth and the fulness thereof, but "the good will of him that dwelt in the bush!"
 Thou satisfiest the desire, etc. God does not give grudgingly.
 It seems to be a characteristic of the divine nature, both in the natural and moral world, to raise desires, not with a view to disappoint, but to satisfy them.
 O what a consoling thought is this!
 If there be any desires in us which are not satisfied, it is through their being self created ones, which is our own fault; or through artificial scarcity from men's luxury, which is the fault of our species.
 God raises no desires as our Creator, but he gives enough to satisfy them; and none as our Redeemer and Sanctifier but what shall be actually satisfied.
 O the wonderful munificence of God!
 "How great is his goodness, and how great is his beauty!"— *Andrew Fuller.*